zanitech/tcmb-client/README.md

 # tcmb-client
 Software development kit that connects central bank (TCMB) and provides TCMB related data.

-to use it (not ready yet) as a maven dependency, add the following;
+To use it (not ready yet) as a maven dependency, add the following;

 ```
 <dependency>